chaoting-sun/simple-image-uploader/README.md

 There are various approaches to toggle modes, with a common concept being the addition of the `dark` class to all document elements for dark mode and its removal for light mode.
 Below is how I've implemented, although I don't know if it is good.

-I've created a hook named lightMode, where the dark class is applied when lightMode is set to true and removed otherwise.
+I created a hook named lightMode, where the dark class is applied when lightMode is set to false and removed otherwise.

 ```js
 const [lightMode, setLightMode] = useState(true);